 Reducing Heading errors.
-New generation sea valves can be manually adjusted to ensure the sensor is correctly aligned.
+Sea valves can be manually adjusted to ensure the sensor is correctly aligned.
 Alignment and heading offset are directly connected.
 To minimize the offset, the sensor should be mounted pointing ahead.

-- Tank mountings have ahead marks on both the tank and the sensor insert. - Sea valves have either a mark on the top flange (DL850 540 retro fit system) or a flat mark on the port side of the pole which when a flat object is placed against this, will point fore/aft (Figure 6.1).
+- Tank mountings have ahead marks on both the tank and the sensor insert. - Sea valves have a flat mark on the port side of the pole (Figure 6.1). - 2.
+Speed variations due to drag or mounting tilt.